adamsilver/maintainablecss.com-jekyll/_chapters/03-reuse.md

 When debugging an element, there will be several applicable CSS selectors playing a part making it noisey.

 ## Why?
-Because granular styles aren't worth bothering with!
+Because granular styles aren't worth bothering with.

 If you're going to do `<div class="red">` you may as will do `<div style="color: red"` which is more explicit anyway.
 But we don't want to do this because we don't want to mix concerns!